dxw/whippet/readme.md

 ## Reminders

+- Cucumber - am now blocked on WP integration.
+It just sucks without that.
   - Test environment
   - Database cleanup (database-cleaner)
   - WP integration (ruby-wpdb)
   - Can we avoid HTTP requests/whippet-server when running tests?
+    - Quiet mode makes this much better already
+    - Tests should be run on their own Whippet-Server, in quiet mode
+      - requires allowing multiple whippet-servers
   - Only run tests for the activated theme
-- Tests should be run on their own Whippet-Server, in quiet mode
-  - NB, requires allowing multiple whippet-servers
+    - I think this is easy, just by doing cucumber path/to/
+  - Some default features for common WordPress things would be helpful
+    - index, single, page, category, archive, search, 404, analytics... delete whatever is inapplicable

 ## Next

-- Specs/Capybara/Cucumber
+- Refactor console I/O
-  - whippet test?
-Or just run bundle exec rspec?
-- app/public
+- Sort out whippet-server
 - whippet console (using php --auto-prepend-file=init.php -a?)
-- Refactor console I/O
+  - NB easier to do after we've sorted out whippet-server

 ## Later